medialeads/api-php-client/README.md

 If you install in /api-php-client of your localhost, you can call [http://localhost/api-php-client/example](http://localhost/api-php-client/example) to see all examples.

-If you have an EuropeanSourcing token, put it in the example/config.php Make sure you're in localhost in order to have the "dump" function available.
+Make sure you're in localhost in order to have the "dump" function available.

 ``` php